penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     as MariaDB before upgrading to a later Zabbix release.
 This migration is a mandatory step to ensure continued functionality and compatibility with future Zabbix versions.

+All supported databases perform similarly under typical Zabbix workloads, and Zabbix treats them equally in terms of functionality.
+As such, the choice primarily depends on your or your team’s familiarity with a particular database system.
+One notable exception is TimescaleDB, a PostgreSQL extension optimized for time-series data.
+This makes it especially well-suited for monitoring applications like Zabbix, which handle large volumes of timestamped data.

+In large-scale environments with high-frequency data collection, TimescaleDB can deliver significant performance benefits, including improved query speeds and built-in compression to reduce storage requirements.
+However, these advantages come with added complexity during installation and a few restrictions on historical data retention.

+Given its advanced nature, TimescaleDB is not essential for most Zabbix users.
+As such, its installation is beyond the scope of this chapter.
+If you plan to use TimescaleDB, refer to [Partitioning PostgreSQL with TimescaleDB](../ch13-advanced-security/partitioning-postgresql-database.md) for detailed guidance.

 When installing MariaDB or PostgreSQL you must determine the source from which you will want to install the database server.
 Two primary options are